vmohan96/Decoding-COVID-19/README.md

 - Estimating the economic impact of disasters.

 However, we are now in a world where there is too much data: a Data Scientist's dream.
-Team V.A.V. has put together a suite of three applications that can be combined into an additional dashboard.
+Our team has put together a suite of three applications that best encapsulate our extensive analyses of COVID-19 in the United States.

 * [U.S. COVID Snapshots](https://dsir824-covid19-example.herokuapp.com)
 * [Daily Change in COVID cases](http://covid-by-state.herokuapp.com)